Candangueira/Asteroid-project1/README.md

 -   Restart Button spawns too many Asteroids.

-#😭 Lessons learnt
+# 😭 Lessons learnt

 -   I would focus on the essencial parts first, and leave the details and optimization for later.

-✅ Future features
+# ✅ Future features

 -   Add inercia.
 -   Splitting asteroids when hit by a projectile.
--
+-   Smoother movement.